 And don’t forget that one of the most important uses of poles is tapping them together immediately before you push off for a killer run.
 Tapping your poles clicks your mind into very focused committed skier mode.

 Pole plant timing

-We have to place the pole into the snow when we start to decrease the edge angle of the turn we are finishing (before the edge change).
+We have to place the pole into the snow when we start to decrease the edge angle of the turn we are finishing (that is before edge change).

 We could think of the pole plant as a signal to start to move our body weight to the new turn.

 Marcel Hirscher at 2017 Kitzbühel (AUS) Slalom pole planting way before edge change

 Alice Robinson pole planting at 2022 Kranjska Gora (SLO) Giant Slalom

 As a general rule, the pole is planted on an area towards the front of the ski (between the binding and the ski tip).
 But in short turns and in the steeps, the pole will be planted in a direction more towards the valley (straight downhill).
 Take a look at the image bellow.

 See you on the slopes!